tenseijs/tensei/packages/docs/1.0/customization/resource-tools.md

     }

     /**
-     * Get the component name for the resource tool.
+     * Get the component name for the resource plugin.
      *
      * @return string
      */